Overview

 - The Replay system offers multi-angle viewing and 360-degree camera rotation, compatible with HTC VIVE Pro 2.

-- Immersive VR forklift training is created with various training modules with different difficulty levels and functionality.
+- Immersive VR forklift training is created with various training modules of different difficulty levels and functionality.

 Case